Chart Color Schemes

 The level of cultural diversity witnessed in Robina was found to be above average when compared nationally for a number of language and cultural background related metrics

-Robina's population was found to be more culturally diverse than most local markets, with 18.0% speaking a language other than English at home and 35.1% born overseas as of the latest data from 20XX.
-Christianity was the predominant religion in Robina, making up 49.4% of its population.
-However, Judaism appeared to be overrepresented compared to regional averages, with 0.3% of Robina's population identifying as such.
+Robina's population showed higher cultural diversity than most local markets, with 18.0% speaking a language other than English at home and 35.1% born overseas.
+Christianity was the predominant religion in Robina, accounting for 49.4%.
+Judaism, however, was overrepresented compared to Rest of Qld, comprising 0.3% versus 0.1%.

 Frequently Asked Questions - Diversity